Hendrix-CS/csci151/labs/splaytrees.md

 A new button is available in the GUI to call the `contains` method of the tree, which will return `true` or `false` in the message window to the right.

-The unit tests have been rewritten to expect the splay operation as part of the containsHelper method.
+The unit tests have been rewritten to expect the splay operation as part of the `contains` method in the `SplayTree` class.
 Mostly everything should be failing at the beginning of the lab.

 {% include note.html content="Data entry has been updated, so that the input string is divided into the component characters.
 This makes it much easier to build large trees and test the splay operation." %}